ABOUT HARPER POLLING

 BROCK MCCLEARY, PRESIDENT

-Brock McCleary serves as pollster and consultant to Members of Congress, the National Republican Congressional Committee (NRCC), and a wide array of nonpartisan public policy groups at the federal and state levels.
+Brock McCleary serves as pollster and consultant to Members of Congress, state and federal campaigns, political party committees, independent expenditure units, and a wide array of nonpartisan public policy groups at the federal and state levels.

-Brock previously served as Polling Director and Deputy Political Director at the NRCC.
+Brock previously served as Polling Director, Deputy Political Director, and Northeast Political Director at the National Republican Campaign Committee (NRCC).
 During his time as a House Republican campaign strategist, the NRCC picked up 63 seats in the House of Representatives in 2010, the largest gain since 1948, and secured the two largest majorities for Congressional Republicans since World War II.

-Prior to founding Harper Polling in 2012, Brock McCleary worked as a campaign operative, Capitol Hill aide, and public affairs consultant.
-He worked as Communications Director for Chief Deputy Whip Patrick McHenry (NC-10) and as Vice President of Revolution Agency, a Washington-based public affairs firm.
-Brock began his career in 1998 as the Deputy Coalitions Director for Pennsylvania Governor Tom Ridge’s reelection campaign.
-He would later serve as Political Director of the New Jersey Republican Party and as a consultant to congressional and state legislative races in Pennsylvania and New Jersey.
+Prior to founding Harper Polling, Brock McCleary worked as a campaign operative, Capitol Hill aide, and public affairs consultant.
+He previously served as Communications Director for Congressman and Chief Deputy Whip Patrick McHenry of North Carolina.
+He began his career in 1998 as the Deputy Coalitions Director for Pennsylvania Governor Tom Ridge’s reelection campaign.
+He served as Political Director of the New Jersey Republican Party and as a consultant to congressional and state legislative races in Pennsylvania and New Jersey, before heading to Washington, D.C.

 “Chairman Pete Session’s NRCC, led by Executive Director Guy Harrison, Communications Director Paul Lindsay, Political Director Mike Shields, and Polling Director Brock McCleary, correctly calculated early on in the cycle that offense was the best defense.
 Their early attacks to encourage Democratic retirements helped create a GOP open-seat advantage and eventually forced Democrats to spend millions of dollars defending seats in places like Connecticut, Rhode Island and southern Illinois.”-Famed Political Handicapper Charlie Cook